 Inspiring the development of future leaders by engaging youth and the community.

 Sustainability Leadership was originally launched as Sustainable Hamilton in June 2011 by Sandi Stride with the help of a Founding Board of Directors and small team of volunteers.
-One of the first actions was to recruit a cross-sectoral advisory committee to gain input from sustainability experts in academia, municipal and provincial government, NGOs, and businesses large and small.
+One of the first actions was to recruit a cross-sectoral advisory committee to gain input from sustainability experts in academia, municipal & provincial government, NGOs, and businesses large & small.

-We created and launched a membership based program called the Sustainable Hamilton Report Initiative, helping local businesses measure their Greenhouse Gas (GHG) emissions and develop Sustainability Reports using the Global Reporting Initiative (GRI), the de-facto world standard in corporate sustainability reporting for its world-wide acceptance and suitability for a wide range of organisations and sectors.
+We created and launched a membership based program called the Sustainable Hamilton Report Initiative, helping local businesses measure their Greenhouse Gas (GHG) emissions and develop Sustainability Reports.
+To develop these Sustainability Reports, we use the Global Reporting Initiative (GRI), the world standard in corporate sustainability reporting known for its world-wide acceptance and suitability for a wide range of organisations and sectors.

 By the end of 2014 it had become evident that there was a growing interest in Burlington as well, so the decision was made to re-brand as Sustainable Hamilton Burlington (SHB).